Joshua J. Mark

 In the fifth year of his reign, young Pharaoah Ramesses marched from Egypt toward Syria to secure the border city of Kadesh, a valuable stop on the trade routes of the day.
 The Hittite king Muwatalli II had been making regular incursions into Egyptian territory for some time and, having now fortified Kadesh, had become more of a threat than a nuisance to Ramesses.
-The Hittites of Anatolia had been growing in power since the 2nd century BCE until, around 1530 BCE, they had replaced Babylonia as a kingdom of note and began testing the strength of their neighbor country Egypt.
-Letters of intent had been sent to Pharaoh Akenaten of the 18th dynasty but he had failed to ever reply or take any notice of Hittite activity along his borders.
-Seti I had secured Palestine and Kadesh for Egypt but, content with the victory, had made no provision for holding the city.
-Now Ramesses II, of the 19th dynasty, had to deal with the problem of Hittite invasion.
+The Hittites of Anatolia had been growing in power since the 2nd millenium BCE until, around 1530 BCE, they had replaced Babylonia as a kingdom of note and began testing the strength of their neighbor country Egypt.
+Letters of intent had been sent to Pharaoh Akhenaten of the 18th dynasty but he had failed to ever reply or take any notice of Hittite activity along his borders.
+Akhenaten's general Horemheb had campaigned unsuccessfully against the Hittites and, by the time of the rule of Tutankhamun (Akhenaten's successor in 1336 BCE) they had grown even more powerful and were bold enough to fortify regions on or near Egypt's borders.
+When Horemheb became pharaoh in 1320 BCE he initiated a more aggressive policy against the Hittites and secured Egypt's borders but never conclusively resolved the problem of Hittite incursions.
+Seti I (c.
+1290-1279 BCE) had secured Palestine and Kadesh for Egypt but, content with the victory, had made no provision for holding the city.
+Now Ramesses II, of the 19th dynasty, had to deal with the problem of Hittite invasion and, in c.
+1274 BCE, assembled his forces to drive the Hittites from Kadesh and break the strength of their army.

 Ramesses claimed a great victory at Kadesh and had a scribe take down his account of the glorious battle; Muwatalli’s account differed considerably, most notably in that he set down Kadesh as a Hittite victory.
 While Ramesses failed to achieve his objective of capturing the city, he did break the Hittite army on the field and, while Muwatalli retained control of Kadesh, he failed to crush the Egyptians as he hoped to (one reason being, aside from his strange unwillingness to commit his troops, the faster and more agile two-man Egyptian chariot as compared with the three-man, heavier, Hittite vehicle).
 After the death of Muwatalli II, Hattusili III took the throne of the Hittite Empire and it was under his reign that the world’s first peace treaty was signed in 1258 BCE reading, in part, "Reamasesa, the great king, the king of the country of Egypt, shall never attack the country of Hatti to take possession of a part (of this country).
 And Hattusili, the great king, the king of the country of Hatti, shall never attack the country of Egypt to take possession of a part (of that country). "